gavinmcfarland/askeroo/src/built-ins/README.md

 // Single line - reads data and auto-updates! const data = usePromptData(() => getMyExternalData());
+// ✅ Works even if getMyExternalData() returns new instances each time!

 // In your store/service
 import { notifyPromptStateChange } from "askeroo/core";